fridaysystems/inventory-presser/readme.txt

 == Upgrade Notice ==

+= 13.8.2 =
+Changes the slider widget to show only 2 vehicles at a time on smaller devices.
+Bug fixes.
+Increases compatibility with inventory photos that were inserted by other services and do not have sequence numbers saved in post meta.
+Relies on the post_date for photo sequence when our meta key is not found.

 = 13.8.1 =
 Adds a minimized version of the leaflet.js CSS file.
 This file is used by the Map widget.
 Bug fix when resizing flexslider images to avoid stretching images wider than their full size dimensions.